geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-06/meeting-transcript.md

 Okay.

 ##### **Chenyu** [[00:14:18](https://www.youtube.com/watch?v=-boFPBPcUK8&t=858)]
-I will...
+I will..
 So let's get the correct version.
 Merge the ladder. can also try those.
 That would be nice.

 ##### **B1tg** [[00:14:28](https://www.youtube.com/watch?v=-boFPBPcUK8&t=868)]
 Should we get the AMD ARVM version first?
 Up to you.